tenekev/terraform-tailscale/README.md

 ## 🔀 Possible combinations

-All nodes need to have `type`, `access` and `role` defined.
+All nodes require `type`, `access` and `role` defined.
 By combining them, you can achieve a basic but sufficient in most cases accsess control.

 ```
 type-access-role-location-name